doshima2024/phase-one-final-project/README.md

 1. a click event on the button element
 2. a submit event on the user form element
 3. a mouseover event that changes the color of the <h1> element
+4. a mouseout event that changes the color of the <h1> element back to the original color